Helping Cyclists Save Money.

 One of the problems with our sport is how much cyclists love to buy things online.

-We enjoy the tax savings, and often we can get generous discounts on our bike products through online closeouts.
+We enjoy the tax savings, and often we can get generous discounts and lower prices through online closeouts.

 The problem with our online shopping fixation is that bicycles need repair and servicing.

-And, unlike an auto repair shop, there isn’t enough margin in the fixing of bikes to keep the local bike shops in business.
+And, unlike your local auto repair shop, there isn’t enough margin in providing repairs to keep the local bike shops in business.

 They need to sell bikes (and accessories) as well as fix them.
 It’s the only way they’ll stay in business.